hydranix/Privoxy_Comcast_Injection_Remover/README.md

+(This is outdated and no longer required as comcast discontinued the practice of injecting html into browsers AFAIK)

 # Privoxy Filter to Remove Comcast Injected Content
 A Privoxy filter and action file pair to remove Comcast's injected javascript entirely